 The Board of Directors is responsible for the proposal for appropriations of the company's profit or loss.
-At the proposal of a dividend, this includes an assessment of whether the dividend is justifiable considering the requirements which the company's and the company's type of operations, size and risks place on the size of the company's equity, consolidation requirements, liquidity and position in general.
+At the proposal of a dividend, this includes an assessment of whether the dividend is justifiable considering the requirements which the company's and the group's type of operations, size and risks place on the size of the parent company's and the group's equity, consolidation requirements, liquidity and position in general.

 The Board of Directors is responsible for the company's organization and the administration of the company's affairs.
-This includes among other things continuous assessment of the company's financial situation and ensuring that the company's organization is designed so that the accounting, management of assets and the company's financial affairs otherwise are controlled in a reassuring manner.
+This includes among other things continuous assessment of the company's and the group's financial situation and ensuring that the company's organization is designed so that the accounting, management of assets and the company's financial affairs otherwise are controlled in a reassuring manner.
 The Managing Director shall manage the ongoing administration according to the Board of Directors' guidelines and instructions and among other matters take measures that are necessary to fulfill the company's accounting in accordance with law and handle the management of assets in a reassuring manner.